Phase 1: A2C Transport

 For a list of frequently asked questions (FAQs) about the migration application, please click here.

 During phase 2 we are working with MIS Suppliers and our awarding organisations to produce efficient processes and business rules to underpin the new data messaging structures.
 These new processes and business rules will be also be embedded in the new systems and the same structure will be used by all JCQ Awarding Organisations to service their qualifications.
 This will help centres communicate with awarding organisations in a more consistent and predictable way.
-For example, a centre that wants to place orders for OCR GCSE English through the A2C route will follow the same process for City and Guilds Hairdressing NVQ.
+For example, an order for OCR GCSE English will use the same A2C message structure as City and Guilds Hairdressing NVQ.

 The programme is producing a technical specification for the data structures, messaging and business processes.
 The standards that we are developing are open source which means that everyone can use them and non JCQ Awarding Organisations can adopt them at a time that suits them.
 More information about the A2C specification can be found here.